django-cms/djangocms-frontend/docs/source/forms.rst

 There are three ways **djangocms-frontend** can render registered forms:

 1. **Regular form rendering**: all fields a shown below one another.
+This is only advisable for very simple forms (e.g. a contact form with name, email, and text body).

 2. **Adding a ``fieldsets`` argument to the form**: The ``fieldsets`` work as you know them from ``ModelAdmin``.
 See `Django documentation